 With the original task execution times, the effect of delay insertions is minimal for some benchmarks (e.g., networking).
 In fact, for two of the telecom benchmarks, iTAB actually performs worse than TAB.
 This is because iTAB always tries to insert delays, even when it may not be optimal to do so.
-For instance, if the chip is currently too hot to execute the next ready task within the target peak temperature, iTAB would try to insert some idle time before scheduling that task.
-However, it may sometimes be better to select a different task that can meet the target peak temperature constraint in Algorithm 1 without inserting delays.
+For instance, if the chip is currently too hot to execute the next ready task, iTAB tries to insert idle time before scheduling that task.
+However, it may sometimes be better to select a different task that can meet the peak temperature constraint in Algorithm 1 without inserting delays.

 When the execution times are increased by a factor of 10, we see the benefits of using the iTAB heuristic.
-This is because the average chip peak temperature is much higher than in the original cases and inserting idle times between task executions is very effective in cooling the chip down.
-On average, iTAB produces solutions that reduce peak temperatures by 3.15 °C on average and up to 11.92 °C.
+This is because the average chip peak temperature is much higher than in the original cases and inserting idle times between task executions cools the chip down. iTAB produces solutions that reduce peak temperatures by 3.15 °C on average and up to 11.92 °C.